Nobel-Justin/HaploHiC/manual/haplo_div.md

 - dumpContacts

   In this step, HaploHiC provides **BP** and **FRAG** mode dump from merged results to summarize raw contacts of pairwise windows.

+## Tips

+- Step Interval

+  User could set step interval to proceed via `-st_step` and `-ed_step` options.

+- Parallel Operations

+  The `-fork` option enables the operations running in parallel forks via the `Parallel::ForkManager` module.
+The maximum fork number allowed is different in steps.
+In the 1st (`splitBam`) and 4th (`readsMerge`) steps, it is the number of Hi-C PE bam files, due to the operations can be done in separated bam files.
+While in the 2nd (`sEndUKtoHap`) and 3rd (`dEndUKtoHap`) steps, it becomes to the chromosome count to deal, because the haplotype assignment work is done in chromosome pairs, respectively.
+Note that a large fork number speeds up the 2nd and 3rd steps obviously.
+However, when PERL forks, each child process asks the OS (Linux) for initial memory space as much as the peak space the father process ever used.
+It's better to run the 1st step alone first with less fork number (e.g. five) and then run from 2nd to the last step with a large fork number (e.g. 20).
+Because the 1st step loads the whole VCF list (`-phsvcf` option) of the mutations and takes comparable memory to store, the total memory consumed in the 2nd and 3rd step will be huge if a large fork number is used.